mesosphere/usi/docs/code-culture.md

 ## Code is Legible on GitHub

 This default speaks to the desire to write code that can be understood without needing an IDE.
-Marathon is written in Scala, so our defaults are specific as such.
+USI is written in Scala, so our defaults are specific as such.

 ### On Implicits